pes-modding/sider5/doc/readme.txt

 - colors are specified in RRGGBBAA format (similar to how it is done in HTML, except that you do not put '#' character in front)

+overlay.image-alpha = 0.8

+- alpha channel for the image displayed in the overlay (if there is one) The accepted range of values are: [0.0 - 1.0] : from full transparent to fully opaque.

 vkey.reload-1 = 0x10